Open Records Request

 Procedures to Request Information

-Submit a request by mail, fax, email or in person according to a governmental body's reasonable procedures.
+Submit a request by mail, email, or in-person according to a governmental body's reasonable procedures such as:

 - Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the information requested.